Mikahael/Bombsquad-Server-FilesPCModder/README.md

 # Bombsquad-Server-FilesPCModder
-Server files created by PC||Modder for the world to use.
+Server files created by PC||Modder/PC231392 for the world to use.
 Contains a few new powerups for server owners.
+My first public script open to all.
+Kindly do use this files with respect.
+Do give me some credit kindly in your servers.
+As always, Thanks to God

+HOW TO USE
+Simple paste the files above into your mods files or scripts files.
+I presume it will work on server files based on 1.4.148 and up.
+Make your edits in fire.py.
+The distance between success and you is fear.